 Our mission is to advance the knowledge in the field of diabetes and its complications, while improving the clinical care and life of all patients with diabetes in the U.S. and worldwide.

-Rodica Pop-Busui, MD, PhD, who leads the research program, is a Professor in the Department of Internal Medicine in the Division of Metabolism, Endocrinology & Diabetes (MEND), Co-Director of the Michigan Peripheral Neuropathy Center at U-M, and Associate Chair for Clinical Research at the University of Michigan.
+Rodica Pop-Busui, MD, PhD, Larry D. Soderquist Professor, who leads the research program, is a Professor in the Department of Internal Medicine in the Division of Metabolism, Endocrinology & Diabetes (MEND), Vice Chair for Clinical Research at Michigan Medicine, Co-Director of the Michigan Peripheral Neuropathy Center, and Director of Clinical Research, Mentoring and Development at the Elizabeth Weiser Caswell Diabetes Institute.

 An endocrinologist, diabetologist, clinician, researcher, and scholar, Dr. Pop-Busui is the leading physician in the field of diabetic complications within the University of Michigan's MEND Division.
 Her clinical interests are diabetes, diabetes complications, and metabolic syndrome.